GreenNick/cs4641-site/index.markdown

 #### Final Report part
 We used 80/20 train/test split for the model training and testing for all of the models.
 We also specified specified a random seed to ensure the dataset is split the same way into training and testing sets to ensure better and consistent comparison across different models.
 For preprocessing methods we generally experimented a little by removing 'stop words' and capping the dimensionality (or vocab size).
-The former reduced the model perfomance during Naive Bayes testing and we decided not to proceed using it and the later didn't have significant effects on the models perfomance overall.
+The former reduced the model perfomance during Naive Bayes testing and we decided not to proceed using it and the later didn't have significant effects on the models perfomance overall. <br>
+All models training, testing and vizualizations can be also viewed in the project folder in 4 respective jupyter notebooks.

 #### Random Forests results
 After struggling with improving precision with Naive Bayes we decided to proceed with Random Forests and the results exceededed expectations.
 We initialized a RandomForestClassifier model with default settings from sklearn.ensemble library and trained the model.
 During the evalation the model reached a precision of 100% and accuracy of 98.39%.
 So there were not false positives during testing - all the ham messages were classfied correctly as spam.
 The sensitivity (or recall) slightly reduced from 0.942 to 0.8913 comparing to Naive Bayes.
 Yet, since the drop in recall was much smaller than increase in precision the overall f1-score significantly improved from 0.6842 to 0.9425.